 While there is no clear distinction, factoring is more likely to be conducted on a recourse basis, whereas asset-based lending could be conducted both ways.
 When ABL is conducted on a recourse basis, the lender may request additional assets from the company if the loan amount goes beyond the value of the collateral provided.
 This setup does not exist when a loan is conducted on a non-recourse basis.

-Which method of receivables finance is best for your business?
+Which method of receivable financing is best for your business?

 As described above, both asset-based lending and factoring can be extremely beneficial to companies looking to unlock working capital.
+Factoring is a financial transaction where a company sells its accounts receivable for immediate payment.
 Given that there are some clear similarities and differences between the two, our team has put together a questionnaire that will determine which receivables financing method is right for your situation:

 — Does your company have outstanding accounts receivables?